Debiddo618/ERS/README.md

 ## :pencil: Descriptions:

-The backend for the Employee Reimbursement System is developed using Java and the Spring Framework, with Spring Security and JWT implemented for user authentication and OAuth.
-It integrates a PostgreSQL database hosted on AWS for reliable data management.
-The application is fully dockerized and deployed on an EC2 instance, ensuring efficient operation and scalability.
+The backend for the Employee Reimbursement System is developed using <b>Java</b> and the <b>Spring Framework</b>, with <b>Spring Security</b> and <b>JWT</b> implemented for user authentication and OAuth.
+It integrates a <b>PostgreSQL</b> database hosted on <b>AWS</b> for reliable data management.
+The application is fully <b>dockerized</b> and deployed on an <b>EC2</b> instance, ensuring efficient operation and scalability.
 However, its availability is constrained to the duration of the AWS free tier period.
 The frontend for this application is accessible through this [GitHub repository.](https://github.com/Debiddo618/ERS-Frontend)

 ## 📊 ERDS: